 A cool guide to Africa

-Art meets music at Morocco’s hottest new festival.
-Held at Villa Janna Eco-Lodge, a beautiful palm-dotted oasis among the foothills of the Atlas Mountains near Marrakesh, this intimate four-day earth-friendly event immerses festival-goers in a melting pot of Western and African beats, art and culture.
+Art meets music at Morocco’s hottest festival.
+Held at Villa Janna Eco-Lodge, a beautiful palm-dotted oasis among the foothills of the Atlas Mountains near Marrakesh, this intimate four-day earth-friendly event – it's held at the end of August each year – immerses festival-goers in a melting pot of Western and African beats, art and culture.
 Make a splash at the swimming pool, party as the ancients did in the amphitheatre or hang out beneath the shade of the olive fields.
 One thing’s for sure, this festival won’t stay secret for long.

 Become one with nature with a stay at the NAY PALAD Bird Nest.
 A stunning architectural feat designed to emulate the experience of sleeping like a bird, this magical abode is situated among the pristine savannah of Laikipia in Kenya, one of the most wildlife-rich destinations in Africa.
 It’s 360-degree views offer vistas stretching from Mount Kenya in the east to the Great Rift Valley in the west.
 After a day exploring the wilderness or spotting wildlife on a game drive you'll arrive to find the lanterns lit, the linen prepared and a picnic-dinner laid out as the sun sets on the horizon.
 Cosy up inside on the first floor or slumber on the rooftop beneath a blanket of stars.
 The following morning you’ll wake with the sun, tucking into your breakfast while watching the local elephants and giraffes make for their morning drink in the river below.